Cab construction

 cab previously, I employed the same method of construction with this kit.

-off until the cab is painted.
-I started by building up the rear section,
+I started the cab construction by building up the rear section,

-cementing the floor and cab rear together.
+cementing the floor and rear panel together.
 I left off both the seat and seat

 back until both parts had cured to avoid any potential interference.
 There are